Burley's Drapery Store

 Flier for Burley's Drapery Store advertising clothing, manchester, fabric and other items by mail order HCLE_00059

-The store was located at 157 Victoria Street, Burley’s Buildings, between Ward St & Garden Place.
+His store was located at 157 Victoria Street, in the Burley’s Buildings, between Ward Street and Garden Place.

 Explore more images like this, and other items from our archival collection via our Heritage Collections Online.